vitotai/BrewPiLess/README.md

 The periodical request can be also used as a I-AM-ALIVE message.
-For example, if the period is set to 10 minutes, and the temperature hasn't been updated for 11 minutes, there must be something wrong.
+For example, if the period is set to 10 minutes, and the temperature hasn't been updated for 11 minutes, there must be something wrong. `/extra/brewpimon.php` is an example which is executed by cronjob every few minutes to check the updating of temperature data.
+The PHP will notice by email if the temperature data isn't updated in specified time.

 ## Development tools.
 Two additional tools are available.
 One is web-based file manager to manuplate the files directly from the web.
 You can download and upload files the the web.